-Three potential environmental risks have been identified for soils and terrain:
+Three potential environmental risks have been identified for this valued environmental component:

-- Ground disturbance during vegetation clearing, construction, and contouring and grading may result in increased erosion and/or loss of soil, soil compaction, soil admixing or mass movement. - Human use during operations may result in soil compaction and erosion, particularly though creation of new undesignated trails. - Terrain stability over old mine workings areas of low strength of coal seams, and a variation in the amount of coal removed and the number of seams mined (NRCB 1992).
+- 1) Ground disturbance during vegetation clearing, construction, and contouring and grading may result in increased erosion and/or loss of soil, soil compaction, soil admixing or mass movement. - 2) Human use during operations may result in soil compaction and erosion, particularly though creation of new undesignated trails. - 3) Terrain stability over old mine workings areas of low strength of coal seams, and a variation in the amount of coal removed and the number of seams mined (NRCB 1992).